When Was Jesus Born?

 So now that we know when John was born, calculating the birth of Jesus/Yeshua involves plain math.
 Because we know from Luke’s narrative that Mary was three months pregnant when John was born, we simply count forward another six months to find out exactly when she gave birth to our Savior.
 And again, not surprisingly, Yeshua’s birth lands right at the beginning of the Feast of Tabernacles, where He tabernacled among men.
 John was born during the first Feast Day and Yeshua was born during the last one, called simply “The Great Feast,” that massive end-of-the-year celebration where all of Israel was traveling to Jerusalem to celebrate the Harvest Festival.
 Little did they know how great a celebration it really was that year!

 Further evidence of His being born during the Feast of Sukkot (our September/October) is the fact that the narrative says in Luke 2:8 that the shepherds were still out in the fields tending their flocks.
-If He’d have been born at the end of December, the shepherds wouldn’t have been spread so far out in the fields; they would have been tending their flocks closer to shelter during those much colder winter evenings.
-Secondly, Caesar Augustus of Rome called a census that year and would never have done so during the winter months where travel was difficult and the weather not optimal.
+If He’d been born at the end of December, the shepherds wouldn’t have been spread so far out in the fields; they would have been tending their flocks closer to shelter during those much colder winter evenings.
+Secondly, Caesar Augustus of Rome called a census that year and would never have done so during the winter months when travel was difficult and the weather was not optimal.
 Logic says that the best time to do a census would be when the people were already traveling to Jerusalem…which was during the Feast of Sukkot!

 Another important point: Yeshua was not born in just any little town.
 Few people know that Bethlehem’s very name is made up of two Hebrew words: beit, which means “house,” and lechem, meaning “bread.”
 Bethlehem literally means “House of Bread.”
 This was THE Levitical village where the holy bread for the priests working in the Temple as well as the olive oil for the menorah that lit it was made.
 Furthermore, this is where the Yom Kippur goats and the Passover lamb, the most important animals in all of Israel, were raised.
 This was the birthplace of King David, the burial place of Rachel, the threshing floor of Ruth and Boaz, and was also a military outpost.
 The prophetic history in this little place could not be thicker.

 Think about this for just a moment… Mary, nine months pregnant, was rejected because “there was no room in the Inn?”
 I don’t think so.
-It would have been anathema for their family and friends to not make room for them with her being with child.
+It would have been anathema for their family and friends to not make room for them with her being with a child.
 The more likely truth is that she was shunned because everyone knew that she was pregnant out of wedlock and no one would have believed a crazy story of her having conceived by the Holy Spirit.
 So she and Joseph were sent over to a barn in which she could give birth.
 Since God is a God of perfect prophecy and extreme prophetic detail, could it be that the Lamb of God was actually born in THE Levitical barn in which the Passover Lamb and Yom Kippur goats were raised?
 Could He have been placed in THE manger (feeding trough) from which the Passover Lamb fed?
 There’s no doubt in my mind that that’s what happened.
 Their rejection led to a prophetic promotion.
 Don’t ever forget that formula.
 Rejection by men always leads to promotion with the God of Israel.

-And if all that wasn’t enough, because we know the time of His birth, we can back date it to the time of the miraculous conception.
+And if all that wasn’t enough, because we know the time of His birth, we can backdate it to the time of the miraculous conception.
 And that just so happens to be at the end of Chislev, our December, during the Feast of Dedication, better known as Hanukkah.
 This feast is called The Festival of Lights and Yeshua is called the Light of the world!
 It’s a memorial feast to remember when the Jews won back the temple from the Greeks who had desecrated it almost two hundred years earlier.
 The menorah of the temple became the central symbol of this holiday and the menorah always represented the Word of God.
-We believers know exactly who that Word of God actually is.
+We, believers, know exactly who that Word of God actually is.
 Yeshua was conceived prophetically during this eight-day festival as a representation of the real Light of the world that would come and liberate the temples of men, setting them free from the real enemy who originally desecrated it.
 Every Jew and Messianic Christian in the world puts out a candlestick, called a Hanukkia, during the Festival of Lights to remember that historical day.
 Today, that same Light is to be displayed in our lives for all to see!

-As you can see, understanding the biblical calendar is critical to understanding not just the birthday of our Messiah, but to understanding almost every other subject in the bible.
+As you can see, understanding the biblical calendar is critical to understanding, not just the birthday of our Messiah, but understanding almost every other subject in the bible.
 The Feast of Sukkot is no different.
 It’s the most exciting festival of the year.
 And now you can understand a little more of the reasons why.
 Our Savior was conceived during the Festival of Dedication as the Light of the world and was born during the Feast of Tabernacles where He sprang forth to tabernacle among men.
 May each of us carry His Light deep inside our temporary dwelling places (sukkahs) and let it shine brightly for the whole world to see!

 Social sites can be deleted at any time because of Big Tech censorship, so please join our newsletter to stay connected with us.